Husky110/stable-diffusion-workspace/Readme.md

   - models
     - This folder will hold you checkpoints, loras, and whatnot.
     - Path inside container: /models
-    - Inside the folder, create 3 new folders:
+    - Inside the folder, create these new folders:
       - Checkpoints (to hold all your checkpoints)
       - Embeddings (to hold all your embeddings)
       - Loras (to hold all your LoRAs)
       - VAEs (for all the VAEs and CLIPs)
+      - (recommended) ADetailer (for all Adetailer-Models if you gonna use them)
+      - (recommended) ControlNet (if you are using ControlNets - put them here)
     - I recommend structuring the sub-folders as well - like /Checkpoints/sd15; /Checkpoints/SDXL; /Checkpoints/Flux_Unet; and so on
   - data
     - This folder is to persist anything you want to share between your computer and the container.
     - Path inside container: /host
 - Clone all the webuis in their respective folder:
 *Note: Details on quirks and maintenance are available later in this readme-file.*
-  - Enter the webuis-folder and run the following commands (you don't need all of them - just install the ones you want, but make sure to copy the whole command!):
+  - Enter the webuis-folder and run the following commands (you don't need all of them - just install the ones you want, but make sure to copy the whole command! - Informations on each UI can be found on their respective github-repos.):
   - A1111: `git clone https://github.com/AUTOMATIC1111/stable-diffusion-webui.git a1111`
   - Forge:
     - Current: `git clone https://github.com/lllyasviel/stable-diffusion-webui-forge.git forge`